-Vision Éternel is a melogaze band based in Montreal, Canada, which has over the past 11 years, been crafting a style of its own and established itself in the ambient, shoegaze and post-rock scenes.
+Vision Éternel is a melogaze band based in Montreal, Canada, which has over the past eleven years, been crafting a style of its own and established itself in the ambient, shoegaze and post-rock scenes.
 Being too emotional for the ambient genre, too minimalist for the post-rock scene and too ethereal for the emo revivalists, songwriter Alexandre Julien eventually coined a new term; “melogaze”.

 Melogaze has been described as a perfect blend of ambient, shoegaze/dream pop and melodrama.
 Alexandre has painstakingly collected emotions from past heartbreaks and redistributed them into concept albums.
 Each Vision Éternel release has been a concept album, dedicated to a different phase of love; usually the one that is dreaded by most… having to move on.

 Vision Éternel was founded by Alexandre Julien in January of 2007.
 Initially, the band was part of the Triskalyon collective; a group of bands with common beliefs who shared band members and had their own record label, Mortification Records.
 And so Vision Éternel was immediately signed to Mortification Records and the band’s debut EP, “Seul Dans L’obsession“, was released less than a month later on February 14th of 2007.
 “Seul Dans L’obsession” was a concept extended play and depicted several phases relating to love; from meeting a girl and falling in love, to the troubled relationship and the break-up, to finally having to painfully move on.